Stop-Loss Orders: Your Insurance Against Catastrophic Losses

 2. Trailing Stop-Loss

 Moves up with the stock price, locking in profits.
 Never moves down.
+This is exactly how to use a trailing stop-loss to lock in profits while still giving a winning trade room to run.

 Example: Buy at ₹100, set 5% trailing stop.
 Stock rises to ₹120 → stop moves to ₹114.
 Stock drops to ₹114 → sells, locking in 14% profit.